 Check the percentage of customers who use this content in each language and prioritize accordingly.

-If you have an app, make sure to localize 5 key elements:
+If you have an app, make sure that you localize 5 key elements:

 Overview - quality